Rubin Observatory

 Enabling Australian access to LSST data

 The 2020 Mid-Term Review of the 2016-2025 Decadal Plan for Australian Astronomy recommended that Australia “Pursue data access to the Legacy Survey of Space and Time via the exchange of time on Australian national facilities.”
-Ultimately AAL and Rubin Observatory agreed that the most cost-effective way of securing LSST survey data access rights for Australian astronomers was by providing suitable in-kind software and computing contributions that complement the LSST operations and science program.
-In Dec 2021 the Australian Research Council announced that a consortium of 14 AAL member institutions (plus AAL) led by Australian LSST Science Lead Prof. Sarah Brough (UNSW) had been awarded a 3 year $1.27M Linkage Infrastructure, Equipment and Facilities grant to support this engagement, with the balance coming from institution co-contributions as well as funding from AAL.
+Ultimately AAL and Rubin Observatory agreed that the most mutually beneficial way of securing LSST data access rights for Australian astronomers was by providing suitable in-kind software and computing contributions that complement the LSST operations and science program.
+In Dec 2021 the Australian Research Council announced that a consortium of 14 AAL member institutions (plus AAL) led by then Australian LSST Science Lead Prof. Sarah Brough (UNSW) had been awarded a 3 year $1.27M Linkage Infrastructure, Equipment and Facilities grant to support this engagement, with the balance coming from institution co-contributions as well as some NCRIS funding from AAL.

 In return for providing: